-- If a member arrives to the unit at 11:15 p.m. on January 15, 2022, then the provider can bill for January 15, 2022, assuming that admission documentation is completed. - ➡ If a member is present and receives services all day but the member leaves at 11:15 p.m. on January 15, 2022, then the provider cannot bill for January 15, 2022.
+- If a member arrives to the unit at 11:15 p.m. on January 15, 2022, then the provider can bill for January 15, 2022, assuming that admission documentation is completed. - If a member is present and receives services all day but the member leaves at 11:15 p.m. on January 15, 2022, then the provider cannot bill for January 15, 2022.

-Per the CBH Per Diem Substance Use Treatment Providers Documentation Guide, page four, detoxification providers cannot bill for the overnight date of service, even if the member is present in the unit by midnight, if the following requirement has not been met:
+Per the Program Integrity Specific Levels of Care Clinical Documentation Requirements, section 4.6., withdrawal management providers cannot bill for the overnight date of service, even if the member is present in the unit by midnight, if the following requirement has not been met:

-"Any individual admitted to a detoxification unit prior to 4 p.m. should receive their first dose of a detoxification/Withdrawal Management related taper on the day of admission.
-If the individual is admitted prior to 4 p.m. and does not begin a detoxification related taper, the date of admission is not billable."
+"...any individual admitted to a withdrawal management unit prior to 4 p.m. should receive their first dose of a withdrawal management-related taper on the day of admission.
+If the individual is admitted prior to 4 p.m. and does not begin a withdrawal management-related taper, the date of admission is not billable."